 Shape

-Shape style — five SVG shapes to choose from:
+Shape style — five SVG shapes:

 ShapeDescription